This post may contain affiliate links. Please read my disclaimer for more information.

-Have you ever brewed an espresso thinking you followed every guideline possible and still end up with a dull, bitter, watery, too thick, drink?
+Have you ever brewed an espresso thinking you followed every guideline possible and still ended up with a dull, bitter, watery, too thick drink?

 It could be the wrong grind size or the following steps that you failed to master.

 The accurate grind size can make or break your espresso shots or milk-based beverages.
-It also might be the sole reason why your beverage doesn’t taste as good as the ones sold in cafes.
+Unfortunately, it also might be the sole reason your beverage doesn’t taste as good as the ones sold in cafes.

 Contrarily, it simply isn’t the only mistake that can go wrong.
-To brew espresso shots, you must have a strong base of quality coffee beans and a precise grinder that can grind uniformly and finely for espressos.
+To brew espresso shots, you must have a strong base of quality coffee beans and a precise grinder to grind uniformly and finely for espressos.

-after grinding, you must tamp the ground beans to ensure that your coffee puck is tight to allow the correct extraction.
-The correct grind size—fine grounds—will provide a bigger surface area for flavor extraction, crema production, and wilder flavors.
+After grinding, you must tamp the ground beans to ensure that your coffee puck is tight to allow the correct extraction.
+Your fine grind will provide a bigger surface area for flavor extraction, crema production, and wilder flavors.

-Espresso’s taste is almost foreign compared to other filtered beverages you must be used to—it’s dark, dense, robust, and mouthful.
+Espresso’s taste is almost foreign compared to other filtered beverages —it’s dark, dense, robust, and mouthful.

-The brewing method espresso uses ensures a unique flavor; its credit goes to the finely ground coffee beans that provide full exposure for complete extractions.
+The brewing method espresso uses ensures a unique flavor; its credit goes to the finely ground beans that provide total exposure for complete extractions.